By David Tomas, on 16 December 2021

 Finally, there is the BOFU phase or the bottom of the funnel.
 This is the narrowest part where users are ready to become customers.

 At this point, the challenge is to give them that last push so that they decide to buy.
-To do this, you should focus on sending them promotional content and messages, rather than informative content.
+To do this, focus on sending them promotional content and messages, rather than informative content.

 Once the sale has been closed, you must configure after-sales actions to generate long-term customer loyalty.